typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `number`

-Set the minimum length the string must have (must be above 0).
+Sets the minimum length the string can have (must be above 0).

 Example: